What

 There is plenty to keep you occupied whilst on Rottnest.
 Check out the documents below to read about the great things Rottnest has to offer:

-Do you want to see the Island but are not much of a cyclist?
+I want to see the Island but am not much of a cyclist

 Natural history of Rottnest Island WA